 1.2.1.
 Visiting Drivers: Those who hold licenses or driving credentials with Vintage Motorsport Council (VMC) member clubs will be accepted into VRG events as “visiting” drivers.
 These drivers will be required to attend a DOP review and will be observed on track both by VRG officials and corner workers.

 1.2.2.
-Provisional Drivers: These are drivers new to VRG who would like to attain full “Driver” status with the club.
+Provisional Drivers: These are drivers who have prior track experience or schooling and would like to attain full “Driver” status with the club.
+All Provisional drivers must be VRG members.
 Drivers with Provisional status will be required to attend a DOP review and will be observed and evaluated on track both by VRG officials and corner workers.
 Provisional Drivers will be required to affix “rookie” stripes to their cars.